System requirements for Backup Manager

 - Port 2999 is used for remote connections to the Backup Manager client and allows access to the GUI interface

 In most cases, no firewall configuration is required.

-The DNS should also be whitelisted if router or firewall rules are in place to allow full communication to all storage nodes:
+The DNS should also be accepted if router or firewall rules are in place to allow full communication to all storage nodes: